 Schlumberger Technology Corporation Gender Discrimination Case

-The Complaint details the alleged gender discrimination, sexual harassment, hostile work environment, and retaliation that women like Ms. Cheatham and Ms. Saidman are forced to endure at Schlumberger, where 95% of employees are male, and the women who do work on oil rigs are groped, sexually harassed, leered at, and called “cunts.”
-While management turns a blind eye to the abuse, the Complaint alleges, Schlumberger ensures that women who work on rigs nationwide are left vulnerable by forcing them to share living quarters (typically a small trailer) with one or more men.
+The Complaint detailed the alleged gender discrimination, sexual harassment, hostile work environment, and retaliation that women like Ms. Cheatham and Ms. Saidman were forced to endure at Schlumberger, where 95% of employees are male, and the women who do work on oil rigs are groped, sexually harassed, leered at and called “cunts.”
+While management turns a blind eye to the abuse, the Complaint alleged, Schlumberger ensures that women who work on rigs nationwide are left vulnerable by forcing them to share living quarters (typically a small trailer) with one or more men.

-Ms. Saidman alleges that she reached her breaking point when one of her male colleagues (with whom she was forced to share living quarters) encouraged other men to break into her bedroom while she was sleeping and ignore her if she resisted their sexual advances, assuring them that Ms. Saidman “likes it whether or not she wants it ” and, “the more she screams, the more she wants it.”
-Ms. Saidman alleges that she reported these comments to a human resources representative, who responded by asking her: “So you don’t know what a joke is?”
+Ms. Saidman alleged that she reached her breaking point when one of her male colleagues (with whom she was forced to share living quarters) encouraged other men to break into her bedroom while she was sleeping and ignore her if she resisted their sexual advances, assuring them that Ms. Saidman “likes it whether or not she wants it” and “the more she screams, the more she wants it.”
+Ms. Saidman alleged that she reported these comments to a human resources representative, who responded by asking her: “So you don’t know what a joke is?”

-In the amended Complaint, Ms. Cheatham alleges that one of her male colleagues threatened to “bend [her] over [his] knee and spank [her]” and used inappropriate and crude sexual language when teaching her how to use a certain tool (such as describing one part of the tool as “the pussy”).
+In the Amended Complaint, Mr. Cheatham alleged that one of her male colleagues threatened to “bend [her] over [his] knee and spank [her]” and used inappropriate and crude sexual language when teaching her how to use a certain tool (such as describing one part of the tool as “the pussy”).
 When Ms. Cheatham complained to Human Resources, she was told, “Guys just do that.
 This is a man’s field, so they’re bound to say stuff.”

 On another occasion, according to the Complaint, Ms. Cheatham was accused of performing “special favors” of a sexual nature in order to get a promotion.
 Ms. Cheatham also alleges that male workers requested that she be replaced by a man, refused to train her, and told her that she would not be successful as a field employee.

 In late 2022, the Court was notified that the case would proceed as an individual action brought on behalf of Jessica Cheatham.
-The Court subsequently denied a motion for summary judgement by Schlumberger, ruling that “the plaintiff’s pleadings and proffered evidence could lead a jury to find that gender discrimination, retaliation, and constructive discharge occurred[.]”
+The Court subsequently denied a motion by Schlumberger, ruling that “the plaintiff’s pleadings and proffered evidence could lead a jury to find that gender discrimination, retaliation and constructive discharge occurred[.]”

 Attorneys Involved in the Case